Predictive variational inference: Learn the predictively optimal posterior distribution: Experiment settings

 \section{Experiment settings}

-We have four major sets of experiments and we detail their training settings.
+We detail the training settings of our major experiments.
 Since the experiments involve stochastic optimization and possibly mini-batching, we use the averaged score (or the empirical score) instead of the summations of scores as objectives in practice.
 The training involving the regression models and the posteriordb models are performed on a single Intel(R) Xeon(R) Gold 6126 CPU.
-The training involving the Cryo-EM model is performed on a single NVIDIA Tesla A100 GPU.
+The training involving the cryoEM model is performed on a single NVIDIA Tesla A100 GPU.